JarnoRFB/epysurv/README.md

 ## Installation
-As `epysurv` requires both Python and R it can only be conveniently installed trough `conda`:
+As `epysurv` requires both Python and R it can only be conveniently installed trough [`conda`](https://docs.conda.io/en/latest/):

-    conda config --add channels conda-forge
-    conda config --add channels jarnorfb
-    conda install epysurv
+    conda install -c conda-forge epysurv

 ## Documentation
 Coming soon...
 For now see [`demo.ipynb`](demo.ipynb).